 Keep in mind, though, that none of these can work if you don't first create valuable content that attracts an audience.
 The last thing you need is to make your blog a billboard in the middle of a desert.

 In this category, readers can find posts like fashion obsessions, back to school looks, makeup tutorials, and more.
 A common practice is to include sponsorships, like the one shown below with Vooray.
 The two brands collaborated on a gym bag, releasing it on the LSF blog and website:

 With brand partnerships, companies usually seek out heavy hitters in their industry and offer the brand the ability to design a product exclusively for base pay and a percentage of the profits.
 And, while this happens a lot in the beauty industry, it's definitely not an industry-specific idea.

 As a self-proclaimed foodie, food blogs are my favorite types of blog.
 They usually follow a similar content format of categorically-organized recipes.
 Some have videos to pair with those recipes, as well as social media channels that all connect to the blog in some way.

 Above is an example of one of my favorite food blogs, Minimalist Baker.
 Note how the title of the post contains information that might pull a foodie in — "5 minutes," and "plant-based".
 This recipe will appeal to anyone who searches for easy, no-fuss cooking.

 Sports blogs exist for every type of sport imaginable — even squash.
-If you have a passion for ESPN and love writing, this may be the perfect intersection for you.
+If you have a passion for athletics and love writing, this may be the perfect intersection for you.
 From covering games to giving player insights, sports blogs are an important source for fans to catch up on what they missed.

 Like this screengrab from ESPN, sports blogs also report on news going on in the industry — these two stories are about the Super Bowl.
 So if you're thinking about doing a sports blog, you have options.
 You can either focus on a specific sport, or take a more holistic approach, like ESPN.